Frisked and Manhandled in Amarillo Texas

 “What do you think?
 What other city is there in New York?”

-“Well, there’s Buffalo, Syracuse, Rochester, Binghamton, White Plains…” I didn’t even have a chance to get to Yonkers or Albany before he rudely interrupted me.
+“Well, there’s Buffalo, Syracuse, Rochester, Binghamton, White Plains…” I didn’t even to get to Yonkers or Albany before he rudely interrupted me.

 “Are you trying to be a smart mouth?”

 “I’m not really trying.”
 It was really no effort at all.